ng-icons/ng-icons/MIGRATION_GUIDE.md

 # Migration Guide

+## Version 15 to 16

+The following iconsets have been updated:

+- Feather Icons
+- Material Icons
+- Tabler Icons
+- Iconoir

+As part of these updates a few icons may have been removed or renamed.

 ## Version 14 to 15

 The Octicons package has been updated to use `@primer/octicons` instead of `octicons`.